-Prerequisite: Basic of C language
+Prerequisite:

 The course is designed to provide complete knowledge of Object Oriented Programming through and to enhance the programming skills of the students by giving practical assignments to be done in labs.
 Its main objective is to teach the basic concepts and techniques which form the object oriented programming paradigm.